Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: EXPERIMENTAL SETTINGS

 \subsection{In-Vivo Experiments}

 We used the public PALA datasets provided in~\cite{heiles2022performance} to validate the effectiveness of U\textsuperscript{2}-rPCA.
 PALA provides four \textit{in-vivo} contrast-enhanced datasets including rat brain, rat brain bolus, rat kidney, and mouse tumor.
-We chose the kidney and the tumor datasets for the experiments because the selected objects are more likely to suffer from complex non-rigid motions caused by respiration and heartbeat.
+We chose the kidney and the tumor datasets because the selected objects are more likely to suffer from complex non-rigid motions caused by respiration and heartbeat.
 Both datasets were acquired with a five-angle plane wave imaging sequence running on a 15-MHz high-frequency probe.
 Contrast agents were used to enhance the visibility of blood flow.
-The image size is 78 $\times$ 128 for the kidney and 83 $\times$ 128 for the tumor.
+The image size was 78 $\times$ 128 for the kidney and 83 $\times$ 128 for the tumor.

-Fig.~\ref{fig:ULM_pd_dv} presents the ULM density maps and the velocity maps of the axial components of the kidney and tumor datasets.
-The two maps provide references to power Doppler imaging and Doppler velocity estimation.
+Fig.~\ref{fig:ULM_pd_dv} presents the ULM density maps and the axial-velocity maps of the kidney and tumor datasets, which provide references to power Doppler imaging and Doppler velocity estimation, respectively.
 The total number of frames is 171,360 at a frame rate of 1 kHz for the kidney and 30,000 at a frame rate of 500 Hz for the tumor.
-In the kidney and tumor datasets, the first 14,400 frames were used to train the corresponding U\textsuperscript{2}-rPCA networks, the next 5,000 frames were used for validation, and the rest frames were all used for testing.
+In both datasets, the first 14,400 frames were used to train the corresponding U\textsuperscript{2}-rPCA networks, the next 5,000 frames were used for validation, and the remaining frames were all used for testing.